HarshIITM/ANN_BFS/README.md

 ANN_bfs_model.json file is the saved model architecture which can be called inside the main code.

 This work was a part of my internship.
-I have also attached my internship report which contains a detailed information about this ANN.  (see section 3.2 on page no. 12)
+I have also attached my internship report which contains detailed information about this ANN model.  (see section 3.2 on page no. 12)